 - Building 98 (Hacienda Del Arcon) – A former fort complex, Building 98 now houses a museum and a gallery space for artists in residence to exhibit their work.

-- Greasewood Gallery – Located in the historic Paisano Hotel, the Greasewood Gallery exhibits a wide array of artistic expression of the local artists.
+- Greasewood Gallery – Located in the historic Paisano Hotel, the Greasewood Gallery exhibits a wide array of artistic expressions of the local artists.

 For a complete listing of art galleries in Marfa check out Visit Marfa.